wacncontent/CustomizeTool/output/articles/active-directory/active-directory-enable-sso-scenario.md

 2. To enable security and governance, the organization needs control and oversight on who can and actually is accessing each application

-In the word of cloud applications this can best be achieved using identity to control “*WHO is allowed to do WHAT*”.
+In the word of cloud applications this can best be achieved using identity to control "*WHO is allowed to do WHAT*".

 In computing terminology:

 - *Who* is known as *identity* - a data store that consists of users and groups

-- *What* is known as *access management* – management of access to protected resources
+- *What* is known as *access management* - management of access to protected resources

-Both components together is known as *Identity and Access Management (IAM)*, which is defined by the [Gartner](http://www.gartner.com/it-glossary/identity-and-access-management-iam) group as “*the security discipline that enables the right individuals to access the right resources at the right times for the right reasons*”.
+Both components together is known as *Identity and Access Management (IAM)*, which is defined by the [Gartner](http://www.gartner.com/it-glossary/identity-and-access-management-iam) group as "*the security discipline that enables the right individuals to access the right resources at the right times for the right reasons*".

-Okay, so what’s the problem?
+Okay, so what's the problem?
 If IAM is *not managed* in one place with an integrated solution:

 - Identity administrators have to individually create and update user accounts in all applications separately, a redundant and time consuming activity.

 - Users have to memorize multiple credentials to access the applications they need to work with, especially since they are encouraged not to use the same password for every application for security reasons.
 As a result, users tend to write down their passwords or use other password management solutions which introduces other data security risks.

-- Redundant, time consuming activities reduce the amount of time users and administrators are working on business activities that increase your business’s bottom line.
+- Redundant, time consuming activities reduce the amount of time users and administrators are working on business activities that increase your business's bottom line.

 So, what generally prevents organizations from adopting integrated IAM solutions?